mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 authenticationRequired ::=
 ![authenticationRequired](../../images/sql/authenticationRequired.svg "authenticationRequired")

-### Specifying the Page Count for REST Duality Views
+### Specifying the Page Count for REST Views

-The `itemsPerPage` option can be used to specify the number of items returned for queries run against the REST duality view.
+The `itemsPerPage` option can be used to specify the number of items returned for queries run against the REST data mapping view.

 ```antlr
 itemsPerPage: